ergoplatform/ergodocs/docs/dev/protocol/rent.md

 > Participate in community discussions - [Ergo Emission: details, retargeting via a soft-fork](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778)

 __We've designed Ergo with long-term economic sustainability in mind, and storage rent is one of the ways we're ensuring miners stay profitable well into the future.
-One community member, Robert, describes this function as 'on-chain garbage collection' that reduces the problem of blockchain bloat – and even makes it profitable.__
+This can be thought of as 'on-chain garbage collection' that reduces the problem of blockchain bloat – and even makes it profitable.__

 **Key Points**